ibm-cloud-docs/appid/ts_saml.md

 When you send an authentication request you receive the following error message:

 ```
 Could not verify SAML assertion signature.
-Ensure App ID is configurated with your SAML provider's signing certificate.
+Ensure {{site.data.keyword.appid_short_notm}} is configurated with your SAML provider's signing certificate.
 ```
 {: screen}

 **Why it's happening**

-App ID expects all SAML assertions in your response to be signed.
+{{site.data.keyword.appid_short_notm}} expects all SAML assertions in your response to be signed.
 If the service cannot find or verify the signature in the response, the error is returned.

 **How to fix it**